 Helen Adams, founder of Textile Curator, works exclusively within the field of textile art with the aim to ‘wake the world up to contemporary textile art’.
 Although the medium has not always occupied a prominent place in the public eye, artists have continued to push its boundaries with dedication and vision.
 This exhibition not only gives textile art a platform, it opens the dialogue of what textile art can be.

-Full list of featured artists: Ian Berry, Caroline Burgess, Chiachio & Giannone, Signe Emdal, Kaffe Fassett, Anne von Freyburg, Sara Impey, Deniz Kurdak, Kenny Nguyen, Simone Pheulpin, Benjamin Shine, Jakkai Siributr, Cayce Zavaglia, Magda Sayeg.
+Full list of featured artists: Ian Berry, Caroline Burgess, Chiachio & Giannone, Signe Emdal, Kaffe Fassett, Anne von Freyburg, Sara Impey, Deniz Kurdak, Kenny Nguyen, Simone Pheulpin, Benjamin Shine, Jakkai Siributr, Jenni Dutton, Magda Sayeg.

 — ENDS —